hiker/lfric_atm-fab/README.md

 This setup has been tested with gfortran and ifort, this description assumes the usage of gfortran.

+## Prerequisites
+In order to use the build procedure below, you need to have:

+- `gfortran` (ifort can also be used, but the instructions here are all written for gfortran.
+To use ifort, replace `--suite gnu` with `-suite intel-classic`, and `gfortran` with `ifort` etc)
+- `mpif90` as a compiler wrapper that calls gfortran
+- All lfric dependencies must be available, including:
+  - netcdf (including `nf-config`)
+  - hdf5
+  - xios, yaxt

 ## Installing Fab build system into LFRic
 This repository comes with a version of Fab included, which is taken from the BOM Fab development repo.
 At some stage it is expected that all the changes to Fab